 - 1. The school site council is correctly constituted and was formed in accordance with district governing board policy and state law. - 2.
 The school site council reviewed its responsibilities under state law and district governing board policies, including those board policies relating to material changes in the school plan requiring board approval. - 3.
-The school site council sought and considered all recommendations from the following groups or committees before adopting this plan (Check those that apply): - School Advisory Committee for State Compensatory Education Programs - English Learner Advisory Committee - Community Advisory Committee for Special Education Programs - Gifted and Talented Education Program Advisory Committee - □ Other - 4.
-The school site council reviewed the content requirements for school plans of programs included in this Single Plan for Student Achievement and believes all such content requirements have been met, including those found in district governing board policies and in the LEA Plan. - 5.
-This school plan is based on a thorough analysis of student academic performance.
-The actions proposed herein form a sound, comprehensive, coordinated plan to reach stated school goals to improve student academic performance. - 6.
-This school plan was adopted by the school site council at a public meeting on:
+The school site council sought and considered all recommendations from the following groups or committees before adopting this plan (Check those that apply):

+sory Committee for State Comperer Advisory Committee nsatory Education Programs ū Advisory Committee for Special Education Programs Calented Education Program Adv Other , 4. included in this Single Plan fo yed the content requirements for or Student Achievement and belie including those found in district ves all such content in 5. actions proposed l herein form a thorough analysis of student ac a sound, comprehensive, coordir ant academic performance.
+6. This school plan was adopted b by the school site council at a pub olic meeting on: 4/2 1/16 Attes sted: Se an Priest Гур ed name of school principal Signature of school principal Date Αl ison Stafford Γνησ ed name of SSC c hairperson Signature of SSC chairperson Date